danilo-bangitjr-rlcore/cpp-ci-dev/docs/tech_spec/coredinator.md

 ## Overview

 Coredinator is the orchestration and internal routing service.
-It manages the lifecycle of CoreRL platform services, coordinates multi-agent interactions, maintains the mapping between `agent_id` and concrete instances of services (e.g., CoreRL, CoreIO), and acts as the single internal dispatch point for all requests forwarded from `CoreGateway`.
+It manages the lifecycle of RLTune platform services, coordinates multi-agent interactions, maintains the mapping between `agent_id` and concrete instances of services (e.g., CoreRL, CoreIO), and acts as the single internal dispatch point for all requests forwarded from `CoreGateway`.

 ## Architecture